gjh33/SmartStrategies/README.md

 # Setup
 To start using, simply clone this git repository into your `Custom` folder for NinjaTrader 8.
 By default this is in `MyDocuments/NinjaTrader 8/bin/Custom`

+# Contribution
+To contribute, simply fork the project and make pull requests